Corbin Carroll Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.45 team ERA that ranks 20th among all league pitching staffs.
+- The Phillies have a 4.53 team ERA that ranks 21st across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.